pascomnet/documentation/site/content/client-desktop-userguide/contactlist/_index.en.md

 ### Change password

 You as a user can change your password in the settings.
-To do so, click on **Change password**.
+To do so, click on {{< ui-button "Change Password">}}.
 Enter your old password and then enter a new password.

-1. If the button **Change password** cannot be found in your Settings your password will be maintained via a **user directory** (e.g. Active Directory).
+1. If the button {{< ui-button "Change Password">}} cannot be found in your Settings your password will be maintained via a **user directory** (e.g. Active Directory).

 <br />